353words/simulations/README.md

 0.018889547520252913
 ```

 Listing 12 shows the output of the 10 simulation runs.
-The changes that a person is sick given a positive test is about 2% which matches the [expected result](https://psychscenehub.com/psychinsights/well-understand-probabilities-medicine/).
+The chances that a person is sick given a positive test is about 2% which matches the [expected result](https://psychscenehub.com/psychinsights/well-understand-probabilities-medicine/).

 ## Conclusion

-Simulation are simple and powerful tool, you don't need to know advanced probability and statistics in order to solve data driven problems.
+Simulation is a simple and powerful tool, you don't need to know advanced probability and statistics in order to solve data driven problems.
 All you need is `math/rand` and some simple logic.
-After you get your results, you are encourage to validate them with math.
+After you get your results, you are encouraged to validate them with math.
 If you don't have the math skills - ask around.

 If you want to learn more, I recommend watching [Statistics for Hackers](https://www.youtube.com/watch?v=Iq9DzN6mvYA).
 The examples are in Python, but very easy to follow.
-You can also read about the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method) on Wikipedia and see the wide variety of applications it has.
+You should also read about the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method) on Wikipedia and see the wide variety of applications it has.

+You can find the code for these simulations [here](https://github.com/353words/simulations).